 Fun And Excitement for Kennewick Residents

-Attendance each year is massive, making it one of the biggest weekend festivals, not only in the Kennewick's Tri-Cities area, but in the Pacific Northwest region in general.
+Attendance each year is massive, making it one of the biggest weekend festivals, not only in Kennewick's Tri-Cities area but in the Pacific Northwest region in general.
 Featuring attractions such as military and civilian air shows, games, music, and, of course, racing, there is something for everyone.

 Hydroplane boats follow the same basic design.
-They have two sponsons (wing-like projections) on either side of the bow on the front.
-The engine, steering equipment and hydroplane driver sit in a rectangular section just behind the wide bow.
+They have two sponsos (wing-like projections) on either side of the bow on the front.
+The engine, steering equipment, and hydroplane driver sits in a rectangular section just behind the wide bow.
 A modern hydroplane has a space between the sponsons, replacing the formerly used curved bows.
 There are also horizontal stabilizers that keep the boat steady, which replaced the old design of a single vertical tail in the rear center.

 There are two classes of hydroplane engines: limited and unlimited.
-A limited hydroplane use automotive and two-stroke power engines, while unlimited boats use aviation engines.
+Limited hydroplane use automotive and two-stroke power engines, while unlimited boats use aviation engines.
 After World War II, surplus internal combustion engines from warplanes were frequently given new life in unlimited hydroplane boats.